ChaoticRoman/code-review-guidelines/README.md

 feedback review.
 Nitpicking is bad, tiny things should be automated.
 It should be clear what is expected from the reviewer.
 Submitter should be respectful to the reviewer: it should be described, tested, and small.
-Reviewers should then do review asap to show respect as well.
+Reviewers should then do review ASAP to show respect as well.
 Motivation: assure code keeps up to standard, find bugs (not so really useful), share knowledge (highly useful), make sure the code is useful, make sure the code solves the original problem.
 Avoid ping pong reviews!
 If the design is important, review it early!
 Make clear why, who, when and where.

-Follow up: https://blog.jetbrains.com/upsource/2015/07/23/what-to-look-for-in-a-code-review/
+Follow up:
+https://blog.jetbrains.com/upsource/2015/07/23/what-to-look-for-in-a-code-review/

 [Giving better code reviews, Joel